0%

 2. Identify the Basic Operations:

-• Pinpoint the fundamental operations within the algorithm, such as:
+• Pinpoint the fundamental operations within the algorithm, such as arithmetic operations, comparisons, assignments, function calls, and loop iterations.

 3. Analyze the Loop Structure: